Shallow-Seek/fazif.yazi/README.md

 chmod +x ~/.config/yazi/plugins/fazif.yazi/yourscript1
 ...
 ```
-Open a terminal in `~/.config/yazi/plugins/fazif` and test the script by running `./faziffd`.
-You may need to update the shebang (`#!`) at the top of the script to match your system’s shell interpreter path.
+Open a terminal in `~/.config/yazi/plugins/fazif.yazi` and test the script by running `./faziffd`.
+You may need to update the shebang (`#!`) at the top of the script to match your system's shell interpreter path.
 Run `which sh` at the terminal to find it.